 The LTA is a limit on the total value of your pension benefits (excluding State Pension) that will enjoy full tax benefits (or before a tax penalty applies).

 Once you exceed your lifetime allowance any excess may be subject to tax charges of 55% if you're taking the money as a lump sum or 25% if you’re taking the money as income (the income withdrawn will still be taxed like any other earnings).

 You should check the value of your pensions regularly.
 You could be taxed if, when your pension is tested, it exceeds the lifetime allowance.
 It’s important to understand exactly how and when the test is applied, and what is included.

 Protecting against the lifetime allowance charges

-If you’re getting close to the pension lifetime allowance, there are things you can do to safeguard your money.
+If you’re getting close to the pension lifetime allowance, there are things you may be able to do to safeguard your money.
 These are known as ‘protection’ and they effectively give you your own lifetime allowance.
 But there are restrictions as well.

 Annual allowances and how they work

 While there is no limit on the amount you can save into your pension each year, there is a limit on how much you can save into your pensions each tax year while still benefiting from tax relief on your contributions, any employer contributions and any contributions made on your behalf by someone else.

 For members with salary-related benefits it’s the value of the increase in those benefits that generally counts.

 |The three (or four) allowances||Limits|